npgsql/doc/conceptual/EFCore.PG/misc/collations-and-case-sensitivity.md

 # Collations and Case Sensitivity

-> [!NOTE]
-> This feature is introduced in EF Core 5.0.
->
 > It's recommended that you start by reading [the general Entity Framework Core docs on collations and case sensitivity](https://docs.microsoft.com/ef/core/miscellaneous/collations-and-case-sensitivity).

 PostgreSQL is a case-sensitive database by default, but provides various possibilities for performing case-insensitive operations and working with collations.
-Unfortunately, full collation support is recent and somewhat incomplete, so you may need to carefully review your options below and pick the one which suits you.
+Depending on your PostgreSQL version, full collation support may be somewhat incomplete, so you may need to carefully review your options below and pick the one which suits you.

 ## PostgreSQL collations

-While PostgreSQL has supported collations for a long time, supported was limited to "deterministic" collations, which did not allow for case-insensitive or accent-insensitive operations.
-PostgreSQL 12 introduced non-deterministic ICU collations, so it is now possible to use collations in a more flexible way.
+PostgreSQL has full support for managing collations, and this is the recommended way for managing textual comparisons and sorting.
+However, note that ; support for non-deterministic collations - coverting case-insensitivity - was relatively limited in some ways.
+While recent versions such as PostgreSQL 18 support case-insensitive collations quite well, previous versions did not (for example, it was not possible perform pattern matching via LIKE on columns with a non-deterministic collation).
 Read more about PostgreSQL collation support [in the documentation](https://www.postgresql.org/docs/current/collation.html).

-> [!NOTE]
-> It is not yet possible to use pattern matching operators such as LIKE on columns with a non-deterministic collation.

 ### Creating a collation